charlesbenon/Windows11_Old_PC/README.md

 I have an old laptop from 2011 (Acer X52J) from where I was running Linux but lately I needed a Windows OS available for my online exams with PearsonVue (meaning no VM allowed).

-This laptop is working perfectly but only with 4GB of RAM and 2 CPU cores (I just replaced the Hard drive by a SSD)
+This laptop is working perfectly but only with 4GB of RAM and 2 CPU cores (I just replaced the Hard drive by a SSD).

 This hardware configuration shouldn't be a limitation ( [**Windows 11 minimum hardware**](https://www.microsoft.com/en-us/windows/windows-11-specifications)) with Windows 11 but I have tried without applying any work around and it would just show a prompt after the first installation reboot.